philipwalton/blog/articles/deploying-es2015-code-in-production-today.md

 I fully understand that this presents a lot of challenges for the immediate future.
 Most build tools today publish documentation that [recommends configurations](https://github.com/babel/babel-loader/blob/v7.1.2/README.md#usage) which [assume all modules are ES5](https://rollupjs.org/#babel).
 This means if module authors start publishing ES2015+ source code to npm, they'll probably [break some users' builds](https://github.com/googleanalytics/autotrack/issues/137) and just generally cause confusion.

-The problem is most developers that use babel configure it to not transpile anything in `node_modules`, but if modules are published with ES2015+ source code, this is a problem.
+The problem is most developers that use Babel configure it to not transpile anything in `node_modules`, but if modules are published with ES2015+ source code, this is a problem.
 Luckily the fix is easy.
 You just have to remove the `node_modules` exclusion from your build config:

 ```js
 rules: [